curiousML/curiousml.github.io/_posts/2020-10-10-backpropagation-through-time-animated.md

 If the factors are slightly below one, the gradient decays to nothing and the network never learns long-range dependencies; slightly above one, it explodes.
 Gradient clipping handles the explosion.
-The vanishing case is harder, and it is the reason LSTMs and GRUs exist — they add a path along which the gradient is multiplied by something much closer to one.
+The vanishing case is harder, and it is the reason LSTMs and GRUs exist: they add a path along which the gradient is multiplied by something much closer to one.

 Two practical notes that always come up in class: this is why people truncate